Miami-Dade First Time DUI Attorney

 Denial of Right to Counsel

-Once you ask to speak with a lawyer, police must honor this request as soon as possible.
+Once you ask to speak with an attorney, police must honor this request as soon as possible.
 If your request is ignored, or not responded to in a timely manner, it may be possible to have any charges against you dismissed.

 Mitigating factors could temper a judge’s sentence: